Welcome Old Camdenians

 Annual Dinner / Lunch

-You will be pleased to know that our 97th Annual Lunch at the school is on Friday 1st November 2024.
-The 115th AGM will be at 12 noon and available to watch on Zoom if you cannot attend in person and want the ID and Password contact the club secretary.
-This will be followed by the 97th Annual Lunch provided by Ann Tennant and her team.
-Tickets are available so put it in your diary.
-If you cannot attend you can support a Headteacher’s Ambassador in your place.
-They will have just embarked on their college studies.
+You will be pleased to know that our 97th Annual Lunch took place at the school on Friday 1st November 2024.
+The 115th AGM was at 12 noon and owing to technical issues we were unable to use our Zoom account.
+But there’s always next year.
+This was followed by the 97th Annual Lunch provided by Ann Tennant and her team.
+Members who could not attend themselves sponsored a student meal – thank you!

-There will be a rolling slide show from the OCC’s Photo Gallery and another showing of ‘The Prefects’, an award winning silent film, written, directed and produced by the late Brian S Lofts.
+There was a rolling slide show from the OCC’s Photo Gallery and another showing of ‘The Prefects’, an award winning silent film, written, directed and produced by the late Brian S Lofts.
+The club’s memorabilia covered three tables and created much interest.

-We are all looking forward to hearing from our guest speaker, Emmanuel Anyiam-Osigwe MBE, an Eminent Old Camdenian, who will be talking about his time at school.
+We heard from our guest speaker, Emmanuel Anyiam-Osigwe MBE, an Eminent Old Camdenian, who talked about his time at school and the founding of the British Urban Film Festival.

 Keep an eye on our websites’ Photo Gallery and share in the fun – enjoy!.